pirmd/govid/README.md

 the heavy work to whatever battle-tested http stack you want to use to deploy it.

+`govid` is developed and used on OpenBSD, it is most probably going to operate smoothly on any unix-like environment.
+Running `govid` on other plat-forms like Windows might work through some features might not be properly supported (like path validation logic).

 ## INSTALLATION AND DEPLOYMENT
 To install `govid` CGI application, you can use:
 ̀``shell